XDaiNYU/TopoDockQ/README.md

 ![Figure](./image/combine_all.jpg)
 Co-authored-by: Dr. Rui Wang <rw3594@nyu.edu> <https://github.com/wangru25>

+# Data
+The protein-peptide interface PDB files could be downloaded from the figshare repository.
+The feature extraction algorithm used for generating TopoDockQ features is available at: https://github.com/wangru25/TopoDockQ-Feature.

 # Training
 The model training example is described in the 01_tutorial_train.ipynb.
 Necessary feature CSV files could be downloaded from the figshare repository.